connorrothschild/v3/content/articles/color-in-data-vis.md

 ## Conclusion

 Color is tricky.
 While it can take your plot to the next level, it can also ruin it.
 The difference?
 The questions we ask.
-Are we questioning *how* you can use color; which of the many palettes to use, and how we can map them across variables?
+Are we questioning *how* we can use color; which of the many palettes to use, and how we can map them across variables?
 These are [important questions](https://socviz.co/refineplots.html#use-color-to-your-advantage), but they have to be preceded by the question of *why*  we use color in the first place.
 If color doesn't serve the purpose of informing, clarifying, or guiding our audience, what purpose does it serve?